plurigrid/ontology/README.md

 - Search for "Smart Connections" and install the plugin.
 - Activate the Smart Connections plugin in the "Installed plugins" tab.
 - Configure the plugin to your preferences and start creating AI-powered note connections by following the plugin's documentation: https://github.com/mgmeyers/obsidian-smartconnections
+- Make sure you set your Open AI API key for GPT-4 in the plugin settings.

 3. **Set Up Obsidian Git Plugin**
 - Install the Obsidian Git plugin following the steps for the previous section, but search for the "Obsidian Git" plugin.